ESandML/FCBFormer/README.md

 ### 2.4 Evaluation

-Evaluated pre-computed predictions from a trained model for the test split of a dataset.
+Evaluate pre-computed predictions from a trained model for a test split.
 Note, the test split can be from a different dataset to the train split:

 ```
 python eval.py --train-dataset=[TRAIN DATA] --test-dataset=[TEST DATA] --data-root=[PATH]